Drying Meats and Sausages

 drying meat

-Well balanced drying.
+Well-balanced drying.
 The equilibrium state: diffusion rate = evaporation rate

 drying meat

 Too fast moisture removal.
 It is like a faster car pulling away from a slow one.
-Inside moisture travelling towards the surface can not keep up with the moisture removed from the surface.
+Inside moisture traveling towards the surface can not keep up with the moisture removed from the surface.
 The sausage becomes dry on the outside and moist inside.

 drying meat

-In a course grind meat the moisture has more free room and shorter distance to the surface.
-In a fine grind the particles are very small and moisture has to overcome more surface area on its way to the surface.
-Its path is longer.
-This problem is magnified in a large diameter salami where moisture has a much longer distance to travel to the surface and a large diameter salami should be dried at a slower pace and much longer than a small diameter one.
+In a course grind meat, the moisture has more free room and a shorter distance to the surface.
+In a fine grind, the particles are very small, so moisture has to overcome more surface area on its way to the surface.
+The distance to the surface is longer,This problem is magnified in a large-diameter salami where moisture travels much longer.
+A large-diameter salami should be dried slower and longer to prevent surface hardening.

 More on drying can be found in the Fermented Sausages section.